Lanton Law Blog

 Learn about the latest trends and activities through our blog posts.

-Trump’s Pharmaceutical Tariffs: A New Era of Uncertainty for Healthcare
+Trump’s Pharmaceutical Tariffs: A New Operating Era for Healthcare

 The Trump administration's recent trade and healthcare policies are poised to introduce significant uncertainty into the U.S. healthcare industry.
 Two pivotal executive actions—the initiation of a Section 232 national security investigation into pharmaceutical imports and the signing of the executive order titled “Lowering Drug Prices by Once Again Putting Americans First”—highlight the administration's approach.